 Imagine stepping into a green and tranquil place.
 Somewhere you feel free to switch off your phone, stop talking and just take in the view and listen to nature...

-Benmore Botanic Garden is the first garden in Scotland to join Silent Space - encouraging people to switch off and truly relax.
+Last year Benmore Botanic Garden became the first garden in Scotland to join Silent Space - encouraging people to switch off and truly relax.

 Our Silent Spaces